mrevans7/ST558_Project1/README.md

 To create this summary, we will start with the `goalie_records_data` and use the `select()` function to get the columns we want a summary of.
-We will save this as `goalie_records_summary` to preserve the inital data.
+We will save this as `goalie_records_summary` to preserve the initial data.

 ``` r
 goalie_records_summary <- goalie_records_data %>% select(gamesPlayed, losses, wins, mostGoalsAgainstOneGame,